-Reducing Risk of Mosquito-borne Illness While Outdoors Guidance for School Staff: Applying EPA- Approved Mosquito Repellent to Prevent EEE and other activities during the day with the use of repellent-as well as wearing long-sleeves, long pants, and socks when possible.
+Reducing Risk of Mosquito-borne Illness While Outdoors Guidance for School Staff: Applying EPA- Approved Mosquito Repellent to Preven t EEE probably be some risk to people. and other activities during the day with the use of repellent-as well as wearing long-sleeves, long pants, and socks when possible.
 Outdoor activities should be avoided between dusk and dawn, when mosquitoes are most active.

-2021 is likely to be the third year of an EEE outbreak cycle in Massachusetts, and there we Howlevers while the circular circular circular circular circular circular circular control of the control of
+2021 is likely to be the third year of an EEE outbreak cycle in Massachusetts, and there w However, children cancontinue to send time outdoors for recess

 EEE (Eastern equine encephalitis) is a rare but serious disease that is generally spread to people through the bite of an infected mosquito.

 EEE can cause severe illness and possibly lead to death in any age group; however, people under age 15 are at particular risk.

-To reduce the chance of becoming infected, the Department of Public Health (DPH) recommends always applying an EPA-approved mosquito repellent to children before the outside.
+To reduce the chance of becoming infected, the Department of Public Health (DPH) recommends always applying an EPA-approved mosquito repellent to children before to outside.
 EPA approved repellents contain DEET, permethrin, picaridin, or oil of lemon eucalyptus